Variables in pipelines

 Gerrit changeId & change message variables

-Gerrit has no explicit concept of pull requests, as in other version control systems, to map trigger event payloads to builds.
-Instead, Gerrit uses Changes which serves a similar purpose and functionality as pull requests.
+Gerrit has no explicit concept of PRs as in other version control systems to map trigger event payloads to builds.
+Instead, Gerrit uses Changes which serves a similar purpose and functionality as PRs.
 You can achieve the same functionality in Codefresh with our CF_PULL_REQUEST group of environment variables.

 Variable Description